-Keeping Warm This Winter: The Most Energy Efficient Heat Sources
+Keeping Warm This Winter: The Most Energy Efficient Heating Options

 All operating costs are measured using different metrics and criteria, and heating is no different.
 The type of heating system you choose can be dictated by the type of premises you have, the type of business you have and what budget you have for investment.
 But certainly, energy costs should be a big part of this selection criteria.

 Comparing heating systems like-for-like is very difficult because of the different unit prices and infrastructure required, particularly in a big organisation.
 Mains gas is traditionally much cheaper than electricity, but in terms of heating a business it is not quite as simple as that.
 Some businesses operate 24/7, or have multiple rooms in use, whilst others have some rooms used frequently and others used infrequently.
 Some premises may be old and inherently inefficient from a heating point of view, so a heating system has to be flexible to meet demands, but also be able to do it economically to suit an individual business.
 It could even be that investing in a more efficient heating system now, that uses less energy, could work out as a great investment in the future.